 We reach the real pit, a vast area of decomposing rubbish with birds of prey circling above and pelicans on the mounds below.
 Apparently it’s this very decomposition process that they’ve learnt to harness.
 Greg points out where black pipes with caps on them stick up vertically from amongst the sea of waste.
 I can also see the long horizontal mounds where recently laid pipes run below the surface.
 As the waste breaks down it releases ‘landfill gas’, which is predominantly methane, 2.5 times more potent a greenhouse gas than carbon dioxide.
 The pipes collect and transport the gas, he explains.

-Later, talking with Andrea, the waste management team leader, she told me what happened when she was faced with the short remaining lifespan of the landfill.
-Confronting the city council with this grim reality, they quickly got onboard, and she began making some big changes.
+Later, talking with Andrea, the waste management team leader, she would tell me what happened when she was faced with the short remaining lifespan of the landfill.
+Confronting the city council with this grim reality, they quickly got onboard and she began making some big changes.
 She changed the fee structure, increasing the cost of dumping in landfill and incentivising recycling.
 She started separating putrescible and non-putrescible waste, and introduced the landfill gas collection.

 She started diverting as much as possible away from landfill; such as organics, which are sent to a composting facility; and things like wood, soil, concrete and recyclables, incentivising the separation and salvaging of these.
 The full recycling centre was built in 2015, to improve the system of separating recyclables.
 Andrea says that having it undercover helps protect the product and also makes people more likely to recycle.